 Caught in the Act

 The proverbial ‘caught in the act’ suggests sexual impropriety.
 My libido flares at the connotation of the meaning.
-Imagine an enraged husband bursting into a flee-infested motel room, catching his wife and his driver making out.
-Choosing Caught in the Act wasn’t a choice based on the star-studded line up, but rather was based solely on the title.
-It is a thought provoking title that anybody might snatch off a store shelf.
-I admit, I’m a victim!
+Imagine an enraged husband bursting into a flea-infested motel room, catching his wife and his driver making out.
+Choosing Caught in the Act wasn’t a choice based on the star-studded lineup, but rather was based solely on the title.
+It is a thought-provoking title that anybody might snatch off a store shelf.
+I admit I’m a victim!
 Wow, what’s in a name?

 Director Christopher Orzoemenn puts together a stellar cast here: Clarion Chukwurah, a veteran actress who made her screen debut on Money Power in the early 80s; Koffi Adjorlolo, a veteran Ghanian actor; Nonso Diobi, a 27 years old up-and-coming actor who made name for himself in The Richest Man; and Genevieve Nnanji, a 24 years old Lagos-Nollywood-movie phenom.